Mount Hagen Airport

 Kagamuga International Airport is the second biggest airport in Papua New Guinea (PNG) and is located in the Waghi Valley, 13 km north-east of Mount Hagen, the capital of Western Highlands Province of Papua New Guinea.
 The airport has one terminal and two runways, and is operated by its owner, National Airports Corporation of Papua New Guinea.

 History

 Kagamuga Airport was built in 1934.
 It was used by missionaries and the Australian administration for air service to Mount Hagen.
 It was renovated during World War II.

 The airport underwent a renovation starting in 2013.

 Constructed at a low level, the pre-existing terminal building was exposed to a water drainage problem and was regularly affected by waterlogging.

 The reconstruction fell under the scope of the Civil Aviation Development Investment Program (CADIP) which aimed to increase the safety, accessibility and reliability of airports in PNG.

 The Government of PNG and the Asian Development Bank (ADB) jointly funded the airport development project.

-Reconstructed at a cost of approximately PGK 70 mmillion (US$23 million), the main terminal building reopened in 2015.
+Reconstructed at a cost of approximately PGK 70 million (US$23 million), the main terminal building reopened in 2015.